"

 Origins of the Learning Theory

 Robert Gagne was working on his Ph.D. in Psychology when World War II began.
-While assigned to Psychological Research Unit No. 1, he administered scoring and aptitude tests to select aviation cadets.
+While assigned to Psychological Research Unit No. 1, he administered scoring and aptitude tests to aviation cadets.
 After the War, Gagne joined the Air Force Personnel and Training Research Center where he directed the Perceptual and Motor Skills Laboratory.
 His experiences and training in the military guided much of his research.
 In 1959, he participated in the prestigious Woods Hole Conference, a gathering of outstanding educators, psychologists, mathematicians, and other scientists from the United States in response to the Soviet Union launching the Sputnik satellite.
 Results of the conference were published in Bruner’s The Process of Education (1961).
 Four years later, Gagne published The Conditions of Learning (1965).
 Instructional design was born out of his and others’ theories.

-Unsurprisingly, Gagne’s theory and model demonstrated behaviorist and cognitive influences.
 Gagne studied behaviorism, which is reflected in his early works; however, as the field of psychology shifted, so did Gagne’s views.
 According to Kretchmar (2015), Gagne was among the first theorists to stop seeking a one-size-fits-all description of student learning and suggest that people learn in diverse ways.
 Moving away from behaviorism, his later work “was influenced by the information processing view of learning and memory” (Dempsey, 2002, p.365), which is demonstrated in his learning theory.

 Fundamental Tenets